Duke Energy Corporation (DUK) Stock Could Soon Reward Patient Investors

 Sponsored

-The stock witnessed a -5.25% gain in the last 1 month and extending the period to 3 months gives it a 4.52%, and is -1.34% down over the last 5 days.
-If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 2.08% over the week and 1.83% over the month.
+The stock witnessed a -2.43% gain in the last 1 month and extending the period to 3 months gives it a 1.58%, and is 0.38% up over the last 5 days.
+If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 1.67% over the week and 1.84% over the month.

 Duke Energy Corporation (DUK) Analyst Forecasts